lucidm/lcdi2c/README.md

   - dev       - description of major:minor device number associated with /dev/lcdi2c device file.
   - home      - writting "1" will cause LCD to move cursor to first column and row of LCD.
   - meta      - description of currently used LCD.
 You can only read this file to get current LCD configurartion.
+  - position  - this file will help you to set or read current cursor position.
+This file contains two bytes, value of first byte informs about current cursor position at column, second byte contain information about current cursor position at row.
+Writting two bytes to this file, will set cursor at position.
+	        Reading it will tell you about current cursor position.
   - reset     - write only file, "1" write to this file will reset LCD to state after module was loaded.
   - scrollhz  - scroll horizontally, write "1" to this file to scroll content of LCD horizontally by 1 character to the right, if you want to scroll to the left, write "0" to this file.
 This scrolling technique will not change internal RAM of